hgropper/AI-Project-Predicting-Cells/README.md

-# Assignment2A
+# AI Project Predicting Cells
-Intro to AI Assignment, unknown blocked cells/robot movements Computing and simulating probabilites
+Intro to AI Assignment, unknown blocked cells/robot movements.
+This was a part of a class project where we were given a specific scenario and asked to compute the corresponding probabilities.